eugenebolshakov/taknado/CV.md

 * CircleCI
 * Redash for data analysis

+Most recent challenges:

-Most recent challenge: migrating from a dropshipping arrangement to our own warehouse and building the tech to support the operations from scratch in a short time frame while keeping the storefront operational.
+* Migrating from a dropshipping arrangement to our own warehouse and building the tech to support the operations from scratch in a short time frame while keeping the storefront operational.
+* Launching a 'zero waste' offering: shipping all orders in reusable boxes and selling a range of products in reusable containers to reduce packaging waste.

 ### 2009 - Jan 2019: Senior Software Engineer at Loco2 (now RailEurope).
 London, UK

-RailEurope is an online journey planner and booking service for train and bus travel in the UK and Europe.
+[RailEurope](https://www.raileurope.com) is an online journey planner and booking service for train and bus travel in the UK and Europe.
 I had been with the business from the very early days when I was the only developer working on the prototype, through multiple stages of growth, acquisition by SNCF (the French rail operator) in 2017 and subsequent expansion of the team.

 Prior to acquisition Loco2 had been a small team with a strong sense of ownership of all aspects of the product: everyone had a wide range of